siddhartha008/snapSEAphase2/README.md

 - Control how many items are shown on the page (with options such as 5, 10, 15, or All) with an infinite scroll.

-## The UI is optimized for a 13-inch MacBook, as responsiveness for other screen size was not the primary focus.
+## The UI is optimized for a 13-inch MacBook, as responsiveness for other screen sizes was not the primary focus.

 ## Features